Guidelines for Dispensations for Aircraft to Operate At Essendon Fields Airport During Curfew Hours and for 24 Hour Operational Restrictions

-During the curfew, aircraft should operate in accordance with the Noise Abatement Procedures set out in the Melbourne/ Essendon Fields Airport section of Airservices Australia's publication "AIP—Departure and Approach Procedures".
+During the curfew, aircraft should operate in accordance with the Noise Abatement Procedures set out in the Melbourne/Essendon Airport section of Airservices Australia's publication "AIP—Departure and Approach Procedures".

 5. Administrative Arrangements

-Requests for curfew dispensations at Essendon Fields Airport should be made to the the department on telephone number 02 6274 6998 or email firstname.lastname@example.org.
-All calls to this number, also used for Sydney, Adelaide and Coolangatta airport curfew dispensation requests, are received by an answering service and diverted to a duty officer of the the department responsible for handling dispensation requests.
+Requests for curfew dispensations at Essendon Airport should be made to the Department of Infrastructure, Regional Development and Cities on telephone number 02 6274 6998 or email firstname.lastname@example.org.
+All calls to this number, also used for Sydney, Adelaide and Coolangatta airport curfew dispensation requests, are received by an answering service and diverted to a duty officer of the Department of Infrastructure, Regional Development and Cities responsible for handling dispensation requests.